CyVerse-learning-materials/learning-materials-home/docs/vice/quick-jupyter.md

-# Jupyter Lab in 6 Steps
+# JupyterLab in 6 Steps

 ## 1. Log into Discovery Environment